The memory your AI tools don't have.

 Questions we get often.

-• Free during private beta.
+- Free during the private beta.
 After that, per-seat with a generous free tier for solo users and small teams.

 Stop losing what your AI already knows.